jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Continuous/README.md

 - Takes in Metadata.Final.tsv.
 Defines continuous columns and drop rows with values < 0 (in any).
 Standardize continuous variables with StandardScaler.

-- Compute and visualize correlation matrix for all variables and PTB and GAGEBRTH.
+- Compute and visualize correlation matrix for continuous variables (including haplogroup, PTB and GAGEBRTH).
 (See plots)

 - Analyze Point-Biserial Correlation for PTB (Binary Target)